-The Company records and analyses operational risk events to ensure remedial action is taken, lessons are learnt and, if the event impacts customers, they are treated fairly.
+The Company records and analyses operational risk events to ensure remedial action is taken, root cause analysis is undertaken, lessons are learnt and, if the event impacts customers, they are treated fairly.
 This includes risk events that do not give rise to a financial loss, such as near misses or fortuitous gains.
 This assessment enables the Company to highlight areas for improvement, implement corrective actions to avoid recurrence, and improve its understanding of operational risk.